List of Teen Titans (TV series) characters: Trigon

-Trigon (alternatively identified by the name Scath) is Raven's father and archenemy who is feared throughout the galaxies as an ancient demon king.
-He serves as the main antagonist of the fourth season, enlisting Slade to prepare Raven for a ritual to bring him to Earth and ends up being physically destroyed by his daughter.
-Trigon later returns in the 2019 crossover film Teen Titans Go! vs. Teen Titans, entering an alliance with an alternate version of himself who revives him with the Raven of his universe.
-But Trigon's constant belittling of counterpart while eventually revived ended with him swallowed up and absorbed by his counterpart, only to be freed after being rendered incorporeal again and sent back to his realm.
+Trigon (voiced primarily by Kevin Michael Richardson and by Keith Szarabajka in the episode "Nevermore") is Raven's father and archenemy who is feared throughout the galaxies as an ancient demon king.
+He serves as the main antagonist of the fourth season, enlisting Slade to prepare Raven for a ritual to bring him to Earth and ends up being destroyed by Raven.
+Trigon returns in the 2019 crossover film Teen Titans Go! vs. Teen Titans, entering an alliance with his Teen Titans Go! counterpart, who revives him using the Raven of his universe.

 The H.I.V.E.
 Academy

 The H.I.V.E.
 Academy is a secret campus for a rogue's gallery of superpowered teenagers, all being trained to become master criminals.
-The school has also been called the H.A.E.Y.P., which is short for "H.I.V.E.
-Academy for Extraordinary Young People".
+The school is also known as the H.A.E.Y.P. ("H.I.V.E.
+Academy for Extraordinary Young People").

-Heads

-The H.I.V.E.
-Academy has its known headmasters: